dbt-labs/docs.getdbt.com/website/docs/terms/view.md

 A healthy relationship with views is built on expectations.

-I don’t expect a view in itself to be my final destination in terms of data modeling (they’re slow + often more costly to query than tables, not great for connecting to a downstream process like reporting), but I do trust them to get me from point A to point B.
+You shouldn’t expect a view in itself to be your final destination in terms of data modeling (they’re slow + often more costly to query than tables, not great for connecting to a downstream process like reporting), but you should trust them to get you from point A to point B.

 They’re like bus stops that you pass every day, never get out at, but appreciate as landmarks.